wpsharks/s2member-kb/tutorials/2015/7-automatically-redirecting-to-a-protected-page-after-login.md

 ---

-**Ninja Tip:** If you want to automatically add a login/logout link to a nav menu that contains the redirect URI when attempting to access a protected page, you can use the following code:
+**Ninja Tip:** If you want to automatically add a login/logout link to a WordPress Navigation Menu; i.e., one that contains the redirect URI when attempting to access a protected page, you can use the following code:

 ```php
 // Filter wp_nav_menu() to add a login/logout link to the nav menu